henriquecastror/open-code-community/content/post/2021-06-18 Recreating the momentum factor (WML) with Brazilian stocks (in R)/index.md

     	wml <- na.omit(ndf) %>% group_by(yearmon) %>%
       		summarise(wml=mean(mret[tercile==3])-mean(mret[tercile==1])) %>% ungroup() %>% mutate(cwml=cumprod(1+wml))

 Voilà!
 Our momentum factor is created.
-Now let’s compare it to the actual NEFIN data.
-As we don’t have the listing date of a company, note that the third eligibility criteria is quite different than the original.
+Now let's compare it to the actual NEFIN data.
+As we don't have the listing date of a company, note that the third eligibility criteria is quite different than the original.
 Also, the initial tickers may be distinct between this code and the one used by NEFIN.

     	nefin <- get_risk_factors(factors = 'WML',agg = 'daily')
     	nefin <- nefin %>% mutate(ref.date=as.Date(paste(year,'-',month,'-',day,sep = '')))